- Program Details

-- Build and sustain relationships among diverse constituents, stakeholders, and policy makers that foster a culture conducive to strong student achievement and performance in STEM fields.
+- Build and sustain relationships among diverse constituents, stakeholders, and policy makers that foster a culture conducive to strong organizational performance.

-- Build strong initiatives by identifying and motivating talented people, and helping guide their development.
+- Build strong organizations by identifying and motivating talented people, and helping guide their development.

 - Leverage existing and emerging technologies to enhance organizational efficiency and effectiveness.

-- Rise to significant leadership positions within the STEM education field.
+- Rise to significant leadership positions within their respective field.